The KnitSpinQuilt Shop is hosted on Etsy.

 KnitSpinQuilt started in 2015 when I realized that while being a graduate student meant I don’t have a lot of spare income, I do have the ability to make items and donate the proceeds to charity.
+I donate 15% of retail priced items to charities that rotate each year.

 Fundraising in 2017